Biological Sciences, PHD

 ---|---|---|

-GRAD 8099 | Diversity, Equity and Inclusion Skills | 0 |
+GRAD 8099 | Establishing Healthy Professional Communities | 0 |

 Specializations: Biochemistry, Cell Biology, Developmental Biology, Ecology, Genetics, Microbiology, Molecular Biology, Neurophysiology, Physiology

 The program of course work and research for the doctoral degree is determined in consultation with the student’s advisory committee.
-Each student is advised to take such courses as are properly related to academic background and research interests.
+Each student is advised to take such courses as are properly related to their academic background and research interests.
 All doctoral students are required to gain the equivalent of one year of teaching experience during the program.

 In order to meet the residency requirement, doctoral students in the Department of Biological Sciences must be enrolled with full-time status for at least two consecutive academic years while working under the direction of their advisory committee chair and advisory committee.